12 Best Hikes in Oahu Hawaii-Map Included

 You can swim in the water, and there were a lot of people swimming when I went.
 When I heard about the leptospirosis that is in the water, I chickened out.
 It can give you flu-like symptoms for a couple of weeks.

-Technically, there is no fee to hike the trail to Manoa falls.
+Technically, there is no fee to hike the trail to Manoa Falls.
 There is a parking fee to park in the lot provided for the trail, but that is only $5 per vehicle.

 Manoa Falls hiking trail with two photos. one photo features a huge thin waterfall and the other features a trail through a jungle like forest.